aio-libs/aiohttp/docs/client_reference.rst

          Set the parameter to ``True`` if you need to enforce :meth:`ClientResponse.raise_for_status` call.

-         Set the argument to ``False`` to suppress a HTTP status chacker even if :class:`ClientSession` enables it.
+         Set the argument to ``False`` to suppress a HTTP status checker even if :class:`ClientSession` enables it.

          Use an *async callback* to call user code that accepts a